ctfer-io/ctfd-chall-manager/webdocs/guides/settings/_index.md

 | PLUGIN_SETTINGS_CM_MANA_TOTAL 	| 0                            	| Maximum mana that source are allowed to use 	|

 {{% alert title="Note" color="primary" %}}
-The environment variable lookup is triggered at CTFd first startup.
-To modify settings, you need to change it on CTFd UI.
+The environment variable lookup is triggered at CTFd first startup and insert in database. **To modify settings, you need to change it on CTFd UI**.
 {{% /alert %}}

 ## Configure in UI